zowiebeha/content/files/en-us/learn_web_development/extensions/advanced_javascript_objects/object_prototypes/index.md

 myObject.greet(); // Greetings from Madrid
 ```

 This is an object with one data property, `city`, and one method, `greet()`.
 If you type the object's name _followed by a period_ into the console, like `myObject.`, then the console will pop up a list of all the properties available to this object.
-You'll see that as well as `city` and `greet`, there are lots of other properties!
+You'll see that in addition to `city` and `greet`, there are lots of other properties!

 ```plain
 __defineGetter__